mohith0407/EduNoww/README.md

 ```
 ## 🎯 Objectives

-- Centralize online education for students and teachers
+- Centralize online education for students
 - Streamline scheduling and access to learning materials
 - Offer an engaging and scalable educational platform